Shadaan483/LMSystem/README.md

 ## License

-This project was built as part of MP Online Internship project.
+This project was built as part of MP Online Internship program.